swiftlang/swift-evolution/proposals/0461-async-function-isolation.md

 functions.
 If we choose a different form of isolation like `@isolated(caller)`, programmers have to learn a separate syntax for `async` functions that accomplishes the same effect as a `nonisolated` synchronous function.

+### Deprecate `nonisolated`

+Going in the oppose direction, this proposal could effectively deprecate `nonisolated` and allow you to use `@execution(caller)` everywhere that `nonisolated` is currently supported, including synchronous methods, stored properties, type declarations, and extensions.
+This direction was not chosen for the following reasons:

+1. This would lead to much more code churn than the current proposal.
+Part of the goal of this proposal is to minimize the change to only what is absolutely necessary to solve the major usability problem with async functions on non-`Sendable` types, because it's painful both to transition code and to re-learn parts of the model that have already been internalized.
+2. `nonisolated` is nicer to write than `@execution(caller)`, `@isolated(caller)`, or any other alternative attribute + argument syntax.

 ### Don't introduce a type attribute for `@execution`